cacmartinez/CCMRadarView/README.md

 ## Installation

-Download or clone the repository, and copy the CCMRadarView.swift file to your proyect.
+Download or clone the repository, and copy the CCMRadarView.swift file to your project.

 ## Author